allenai/taggers/README.md

 the regular expression language, see https://github.com/knowitall/openregex.

 Named groups create output subtypes.
-For example, if we had the following `PatternTagger` applied to the example below.
+For example, if we had the following `OpenRegex` applied to the example below.

 ```
-DescribedNoun := PatternTagger {
+DescribedNoun := OpenRegex {
     (<Description>:<pos='JJ'>+) (<Noun>:<pos='NN'>+)
 }
 ```